Ramsbottom: Religion

 comprising Christ Church Baptist Methodist Church, Dundee United Reformed Church, Greenmount United Reformed Church, Ramsbottom Pentecostal Church, Ramsbottom Evangelical Church, St Andrew's CE Church, St Joseph's Roman Catholic Church, St Paul's CE Church and Darul Uloom Islamic College.

-Sports
+Sport

 Ramsbottom Cricket Club plays in the Lancashire League.
 The team has included professional players such as Seymour Nurse (West Indies), Chris Harris (New Zealand), Brad Hodge (Australia and Lancashire CCC), Ian Harvey (Australia and currently Derbyshire CCC), Ian Chappell (Australia) and Michael Clarke (Australia Captain).
 Its ground, close to Ramsbottom railway station, has a reputation as being one of the best and most picturesque in the North West of England.

-Ramsbottom United F.C. play in the Northern Premier League Division One North (level 8 in the Football League System).
+Ramsbottom United F.C. play in the Northern Premier League Division One North, level 8 in the Football League System.
 They were crowned champions of the North West Counties League at the end of the 2011–12 season.
-The club's home games are played at its floodlit pitch, the Riverside Ground which has a capacity of 2,000, adjacent to the cricket ground.
+The club's home games are played at its floodlit pitch, the Riverside Ground, which has a capacity of 2,000 and is adjacent to the cricket ground.